SciDeving/NewPipeExtractor/Readme.md

 4. Get your "channelId" from Youtube, copied from the "Share" button on Youtube channel profile page.

+5. Export database from [NewPipe](https://github.com/TeamNewPipe/NewPipe), Settings -> Content -> Export database,and send it to your PC.

 ### Executing program

 - Run the app